sketchplugins/plugin-directory/README.md

 - [Unsplash It](https://github.com/fhuel/unsplash-it-sketch), by Manuele Capacci: A plugin to quickly include great looking image from Unsplash.com in your Sketch projects.
 - [Unsplasher](https://github.com/perrysmotors/sketch-unsplasher), by Giles Perry: Fills shapes or symbols with images from Unsplash
 - [Unused Style Remover](https://github.com/sonburn/unused-style-remover), by Jason Burns: Remove unused layer and text styles.
-- [Upload to CloudApp](https://github.com/delighted/sketch-upload-to-cloudapp), by Delighted Inc.: Upload to CloudApp: Upload the current artboard or page to CloudApp.
 - [Use Icon Fonts in Sketch](https://github.com/keremciu/sketch-iconfont), by Kerem Sevencan: Use icon fonts in sketch
 - [User Flows](https://github.com/abynim/userflows), by Aby Nimbalkar: Generate user walkthroughs from Artboards in Sketch.
-- [Utility Belt](https://github.com/frankko/utilitybelt), by Frank Kolodziej: An always-expanding collection of simple, focused plugins for Sketch.
 - [Vectary 3d](https://www.vectary.com/sketch/), by Vectary: Place your Sketch design into a predefined 3D mockup or your custom 3D element.
 Set your desired perspective in 3D and place the result into the scene with one click.
 - [Versions](https://versions.sympli.io/), by Sympli: Version control and collaboration for Sketch.
 - [ViewController for Framer](https://github.com/awt2542/viewcontroller-for-framer), by Andreas Wahlström: Multi step user flows in Framer.js